finnhittson/PIC32Flex/README.md

 </div>

 This cost analysis does not include sales tax and shipping.
-These cost usually eclipse the cost of the board and components themselves if you plan to only make a few.
+These costs usually eclipse the cost of the board and components themselves, if you plan to only make a few.

+## Contributing

+Please download and change.
+Explore and learn.
+Please feel free to contact with questions, suggestions, and other projects you would like to see.